 Homemade Picture Books

-Children love making books, and a book about what they did last weekend, or on a special family outing is a perfect way to help your child tell a story starring their favorite person!
+Children love making books, and homemade picture books about what they did last weekend, or on a special family outing are a perfect way to help your child tell a story starring their favorite person!

 Before going on vacation, to the zoo etc… be ready to take a lot of pictures.
 And remember to take pictures of the things your child was really into.
 If your child was napping during the parade or didn’t see the dolphin show at the aquarium – don’t bother including those pictures.
 Talk to your child about what they see before you take the picture.
 So when it comes time to recall it even younger ones will be able to!

 - Once home, gather your materials.
 You will need some pictures of your outing/weekend, construction paper, crayons or markers, some glue or double stick tape (I love this stuff!) and a stapler.

 - Have your child decorate the pages before you add the pictures.

 - Fold the paper in 2 to make multiple pages.

 - Add the pictures, using double stick tape or glue.
 I suggest the double stick tape because it is easy and clean.
 It won’t make the pages stick together like glue will if it dribbles out.

 - After adding a picture add some text, ask your child what the picture is of, and to tell you about it.
 Write verbatim what they tell you if they are old enough have them write it!